Valentino Mazzola: Early career

 Although he started working at a young age, Mazzola continued to cultivate his passion for football; he was the leader of Tresoldi, the team of Cassano d'Adda, who observed him playing in the fields and introduced him to their youth team in 1934.
 He briefly moved to Fara d'Adda and then returned to Tresoldi.
 He played as a centre midfielder and right-sided midfielder, even though he was already a multi-purpose player.
 He participated in his first season with Tresoldi in 1935–36, and the following year he played for the first team, earning 10 lire per game.

-In 1938, the same period when Alfa Romeo made him a work proposal that included the possibility of playing in Serie C, he received an offer from Milan, with the prospect to play in Serie A. He was very indecisive and opted for Alfa Romeo as the car manufacturer also guaranteed him a job.
+In 1938, the same period when Alfa Romeo made him a work proposal that included the possibility of playing in Serie C, he received an offer from Milan, with the prospect of playing in Serie A. He was very indecisive and opted for Alfa Romeo as the car manufacturer also guaranteed him a job.

-At Alfa Romeo he played one season as a winger; but according to another source, he instead played as a right midfielder.
-He left the team in 1939, to join the military service in Venice.
+At Alfa Romeo, he played one season as a winger; but according to another source, he instead played as a right midfielder.
+He scored 33 goals in 33 matches, and he left the team in 1939 to join the military service in Venice.